Smith College Policy on Access to and Privacy of Records

 Official information is on file in the various college offices as follows:

-The official transcript includes name, previous school attended, dates of attendance including notations of leave of absence, withdrawal and readmission, course numbers, titles, credit, grades, major(s), minor, Dean’s List, Phi Beta Kappa, Sigma Xi, Psi Chi, degree and date of award and honors.
+The official transcript includes name, previous school attended, dates of attendance including notations of leave of absence, withdrawal and readmission; course numbers, titles, credit, grades; major(s), minor, concentration and/or Five College certificate; Dean’s List; Phi Beta Kappa, Sigma Xi, Psi Chi; degree and date of award; and honors (Latin or departmental).
 Courses and credits transferred from other colleges toward the Smith degree are listed.
 Copies of transcripts ordered by students to be sent outside the college include this information only.